fullmetalbrackets/blog/src/content/blog/reverse-proxy-nginx-pihole.md

 ## Create the proxy hosts

-Go into the Nginx Proxy Manager web UI at `http://<your-ip-address>:81` and create the Administrator user as prompted.
+Go into the Nginx Proxy Manager web UI at `http://<your-ip-address>:81`, login with the default email `admin@example.com` and password `changeme`, and change (ideally) both the email and password of the administrator account.

 To add proxy hosts click on **Hosts** on the navigation bar at the top, then click the **Add Proxy Host** button.
 We'll proxy OpenMediaVault first.
 You'll begin in the **Details** tab, which is all you'll need to use for OMV, Plex and Navidrome.

 We'll begin with OMV, add the following: